nfzhou/Picat/README.md

 PicatScripts: scripts for manipulating files and directories.

-xcsp: A XCSP interpreter in Picat.
+xcsp: An XCSP interpreter in Picat.

 In addition, a large collection of Picat programs can be found at https://github.com/hakank/hakank/tree/master/picat.